Connections: Birds Without Borders

 With Vicki Piaskowski

 Voices sat down with Vicki Piaskowski to talk about the intersection where her love of nature meets her mindfulness practice.
 After 22 years of pediatric cancer research at the Medical College of Wisconsin, Vicki reinvented herself to pursue a career as an ornithologist.
-It was a turn towards a lifelong love of nature that began as a child in Sheboygan, Wisconsin and continued into her adult years.
+It was a turn towards a lifelong love of nature that began as a child in Sheboygan, Wisconsin, and continued into her adult years.

-Vicki and her husband, Larry Hopwood, have meditated together for decades.
+Vicki and her husband, Larry Hopwood, have meditated for decades.
 While searching for a Mindfulness-Based Stress Reduction (MBSR) course in 2005, Vicki found RIM.
 She went on to take two MBSR classes at RIM with Jesse Foy, RIM’s guiding teacher.

 These many years later, Vicki remains an active RIM member and participant in many drop-in sessions and retreats.
 She volunteers as a greeter and helps provide flowers for the meditation hall.
 As a member of RIM’s Nature Meditation KM group, Vicki led a wonderful hike through Havenwoods State Forest in 2024.